-The hood closure in the back was fine—although seldom used by me as I don’t have a helmet and like to leave hoods as wide as possible for air flow.
-Another review by Brian Vinci brought up a good view point on the hood - how it can block views when you turn your head.
-I did not notice this as much due to the fact that I wear a trail runner cap about 90% of the time I wear a shell.
+The hood closure in the back was fine—although seldom adjusted once I found my sweet spot as I don’t have a helmet and like to leave hoods as wide as possible for air flow.
+Another review by Brian Vinci brought up a good viewpoint on the hood—how it can block views when you turn your head.
+I did not notice this as much due to the fact that I wear a trail runner cap about 90 percent of the time I wear a shell.
 The bill of the cap doesn't allow that to happen:

 I also tend to wear a shell wide open for venting as much as possible, which allows a better range of view: